This recipe is for the best fudgy brownies. They are extra chocolatey, extra extra fudgy, have signature shiny, crinkly tops and melt in your mouth.

 - Spray a 9x9" metal pan with non stick spray.
 Set aside.

-- First, melt 1 ½ cups of semi-sweet chocolate chips and ¾ cup of salted butter together.
-Set aside to cool slightly.
+- First, melt the semi-sweet chocolate chips and salted butter together.
+Set aside to cool slightly.1 ½ cups (300 g) semi sweet chocolate chips, ¾ cup (168 g) salted butter

-- Next add four eggs, 1 ¾ cups of granulated white sugar, 1 tablespoon of vanilla and the 2 teaspoon of dissolved instant coffee to a large bowl.
-Mix with an electric mixer for three minutes until the mixture is pale in color.
+- Next add the eggs, granulated white sugar and vanilla to a large bowl.
+Mix with an electric mixer for three minutes until the mixture is pale in color.1 ¾ cup (350 g) granulated white sugar, 4 eggs, 1 tablespoon (15 ml) vanilla

 - Then add the melted chocolate and butter to the sugar/egg mixture.
 Gently fold in the chocolate until combined.